raytyree/Tactical-Tic-Tac-Toe-Basic-/README.md

-# Tactical-Tic-Tac-Toe-Basic-
+# Tactical Tic Tac Toe-Basic-
-A Tic Tac Toe game featuring regular Tic Tac Toe and a more complex game, Tactical Tic Tac Toe
+A Tic Tac Toe game featuring regular Tic Tac Toe and a more complex game, Tactical Tic Tac Toe.

+Made using JavaSE 16

 NOTE: Since Windows CMD does not accept ANSI colors by default, this program is met to be ran in either Eclipse or NetBeans